The Bankrate promise

 Some rewards credit cards stick out from the rest in terms of racking up points on travel and dining, and one such card is the American Express® Gold Card.

-For $250 annual fee, foodies and frequent travelers alike can earn significant rewards on restaurants (including takeout and delivery), grocery store purchases and on flights — not to mention a solid first-year welcome bonus, worth up to $1,260 toward Amex transfer partner travel.
+For a $250 annual fee, foodies and frequent travelers alike can earn significant rewards on restaurants (including takeout and delivery), grocery store purchases and on flights — not to mention a solid first-year welcome bonus, worth up to $1,200 toward Amex transfer partner travel.

 Great rewards in everyday categories

-Bundrick loves that the American Express Gold Card lets you earn heightened points in everyday categories, such as 4X Membership Rewards points on restaurants (including takeout and delivery) and at U.S. supermarkets (on up to $25,000 in supermarket purchases per year, then 1X points).
+Bundrick loves that the American Express Gold Card lets you earn heightened points in everyday categories, such as 4X Membership Rewards points on restaurants (including takeout and delivery in the U.S.), on Uber Eats and at U.S. supermarkets (on up to $25,000 in supermarket purchases per year, then 1X points).

 “If someone is going to have one primary card, I’d say the Amex Gold would be at the top of my list,” says Bundrick.

 To get a better idea of the rewards you can earn on U.S. supermarket and restaurant spending, say you spend $500 per month on groceries and $350 per month on takeout.
 That’s 24,000 points earned on groceries for the year and 16,800 points earned on dining.
-At a rate of 1 cent per point in value, that’s $240 and $168 in rewards, respectively, or $408 total.
+At a valuation of 1 cent per point, that’s $240 and $168 in rewards, respectively, or $408 total.

-Note, the Amex Gold also offers 4X points on Uber Eats purchases, 3X points on flights booked directly with airlines or via American Express Travel and 1X points on all other purchases.
+Note that Amex Gold also offers 3X points on flights booked directly with airlines or via American Express Travel and 1X points on all other purchases.